Skip to main content

 Creating an Equinix Account, Organization, and Project

-Start by going to the Equinix Metal Console and either log into an existing account or create a new one.
+Start by going to the Equinix Metal Console and log in to your existing account or create a new one.

-Note that during the creation of your account, you will create and name an organization, add billing information, and create a project.
+When you create your account, you also create and name an organization, add billing information, and create a project.

 If you need some more help navigating the Equinix Metal console, check out the relevant documentation: